 However, its appearance seems to belie the name, which was much more accurately applied to a machine developed in America.
 Both worked on the gas absorption method using ammonia.
 These pictures show the refrigeration units only.
 The cold ‘ball’ would be placed inside an insulated chest

 Ignoring Hallstrom’s appliance, the Coldstream company of South Australia claimed to have produced the first Australian domestic refrigerator, called the Ice-O-Electric, in 1926.
 It may have been our first electric model.
 However, they made only one and it was never actually sold.
-By 1926, American-made Kelvinator refrigerators were being imported into Australia, but were very expensive.
-Hallstrom introduced the Silent Night gas or electric-powered refrigerator in 1935 and was producing more than 1200 units a week by the mid-1940s.
+By 1926, American-made Kelvinator refrigerators were being imported into Australia but were very expensive.
+Hallstrom introduced the Silent Night gas or electric-powered refrigerator and was producing more than 1200 units a week by the mid-1940s.
+It seems the Silent Night was cheap to produce but expensive to run, So Hallstrom negotiated deals with the local electric companies to give owners a subsidy.

 Many other Australian firms entered the market and American companies including General Motors, Kelvinator and Westinghouse established manufacturing operations in Australia.
 Although the old-fashioned ice chest lingered on into the 1940s and early 1950s, by 1964 an estimated 94% of Australian homes had a refrigerator.

 Over the years the local factories have disappeared.
 In 2013, Electrolux announced that it would close its manufacturing plant in Orange, NSW, in 2016.
-The factory is the last making fridges in Australia, producing the Westinghouse and Frigidaire ranges.
-The operation is to be relocated to Thailand.
+The factory was the last making fridges in Australia, producing the Westinghouse and Frigidaire ranges.
+The operation was relocated to Thailand.